steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 **2.** Warp uses [tokio] as its async task runner behind the scenes.
 You won't have to care for it much to make the example work except "its alternative is [async std] and they are not that compatible currently".

-If you want to learn more about async programming with Rust, please read [all the documenation at async folder][Rust async] in the [Rust Full Stack].
+If you want to learn more about async programming with Rust, please read [all the documenations at async folder][Rust async] in the [Rust Full Stack].

 **3.** If you are new to Warp framework, it may be difficult to find what this do.
 You can think that "hello" is static path and **String** part is to show your intention to receive dynamic param and that should be only **String** type.